Sevens Report Quarterly Letter

 Therefore, it remains critical to stay invested, remain patient, and stick to a plan.
 That’s why we’ve worked diligently with you to establish a personal allocation target based on your financial position, risk tolerance, and investment time horizon.

-Thank you for your ongoing confidence and trust as we navigate this changing market environment.
-Please feel free to contact us with any questions, comments, or to schedule a portfolio review.
+Please do not hesitate to contact us with any questions, comments, or to schedule a portfolio review.

 John Doe Advisors